zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 For information on the current status of deployment to Mendix for Private Cloud and any planned releases, see [Mendix Status](https://status.mendix.com/).

+## 2025

+### January 02, 2025

+#### Portal Improvements

+* We have fixed the issue where a Technical contact can't be assigned to multiple applications at a time.
+* We have included a documentation link to the application creation process for Private Cloud applications on the application overview page.

 ## 2024

 ### December 16, 2024